-The Copper Canyon in Chihuahua State is one of the premier sites to see northern Mexico.
-This canyon in Mexico is one of the deepest canyons in the world and even deeper than the Grand Canyon in the USA.
+The Copper Canyon in Chihuahua State is one of the premier sites in northern Mexico to see.
+This canyon in Mexico is one of the deepest canyons in the world and even more profound than the Grand Canyon in the USA.

-We drove our campervan on an 8-day road trip all throughout the Copper Canyon in Mexico, from the canyon’s rim all the way down to the bottom; driving alongside the river.
-We loved every day that we were there and we think you’ll enjoy your own Copper Canyon trip as well.
+We drove our camper van on an 8-day road trip throughout the Copper Canyon in Mexico, from the canyon’s rim down to the bottom, driving alongside the river.
+We loved every day we were there, and we think you’ll also enjoy your Copper Canyon trip.

-If you are thinking about your own Copper Canyon road trip, keep reading below.
-We detail the best places to visit, El Chepe train information, where to sleep, and the best time to visit.
+Keep reading below if you are thinking about your Copper Canyon road trip.
+We detail the best places, El Chepe train information, where to sleep, and the best time to visit.

-Is The Copper Canyon In Chihuahua, Mexico Worth Visiting?
+Is the Copper Canyon in Mexico Worth Visiting?

 With so many other canyons in Mexico, you might be asking yourself: